FAQ’s You SHOULDN’T Ask in Your Writing Community

 It’s really not that complicated.

 Notice all these questions can be made more specific or answered with a little research.
 Give us details we need to help you choose the right word (which a thesaurus cannot do).
 Give us options and comparisons to help us narrow it down.
-Let us know you’re ultimate goal by asking and/or doing this.
+Let us know your ultimate goal by asking and/or doing this.

 Indicate that you’ve thought this through; maybe you’re just struggling to match it up.
 Show us that you’re not just asking the question without checking anywhere else first.